Click to enlarge

 Others, Louis XIII, XVII

 Goa, Gujarat, Surat, and Cambay are indeed cosmopolitan trading centers with a strong European presence.
-In these places, it is possible to buy ready-made objects or to hire the craftsman by providing them with certain materials or the necessary sums to acquire the raw materials.
-In India, these craftsmen are called "Sutar," "Barhi," "Mistri," "Asari," or "Vadrangi."
+In these places, it is possible to purchase ready-made objects or to hire craftsmen by providing them with certain materials or the necessary funds to acquire raw materials.
+In India, these artisans are called "Sutar," "Barhi," "Mistri," "Asari," or "Vadrangi."
 The know-how is passed down from generation to generation, and the techniques are jealously guarded; they are not passed on to outsiders.
-The most luxurious creations, like our box, were negotiated in the largest commercial centers in India.
+The most luxurious creations, like our box, were traded in the largest trading centers in India.

-From the 16th century onwards, Portugal opened several trading posts in India, with religious and economic aims.
+As early as the 16th century, Portugal opened several trading posts in India, with religious as well as economic aims.
 The commercial competition between European powers was dominated by Portugal.
-The city of Goa became the capital of a mixed art of Portuguese influences and local expertise, whether for sculpture, painting, or furniture.
-It was called the "Rome of the East."
+The city of Goa became the capital of a blend of Portuguese influences and local expertise, whether in sculpture, painting, or furniture.
+It is called the "Rome of the East."
 The creations of Gujarat, possibly the city that witnessed the creation of our box, are also renowned.
 (Cups, basins, powder flasks, etc.)

-Our box is abundantly veneered and inlaid with bone on all its faces as well as on the back of the flap with plant motifs, foliage, bouquets...
-The themes of nature, exotic plants and flowers were very popular in Europe in the 17th century.
-We find these motifs on our box on which we can see the abundant and generous decoration of many intertwined flowers, plants, trees.
-We can also add that floral motifs are very important in Indian art of the early 17th century, they are not secondary decorations but the main and central theme.
-This phenomenon has its source in the art of the Mughal Empire, hence the name sometimes given to this type of object of "Mughal Box".
-Portugal indeed maintained privileged links with the Mughal Empire from the 16th century.
+Our casket is lavishly veneered and inlaid with bone on all sides, as well as on the back of the flap, featuring plant motifs, foliage, and bouquets.
+Themes of nature, exotic plants, and flowers were highly prized in 17th-century Europe.
+These motifs are also found on our casket, which features a rich and generous decoration of numerous intertwined flowers, plants, and trees.
+It should also be noted that floral motifs were very important in early 17th-century Indian art; they were not secondary decorations but rather the main and central theme.
+This phenomenon originated in the art of the Mughal Empire, hence the name sometimes given to this type of object, the "Mughal Casket."
+Portugal maintained close ties with the Mughal Empire from the 16th century onward.

-It is important to note that unlike other Indo-Portuguese cabinets, ours is also adorned with a finely decorated veneer on the back.
-It was therefore intended to be placed in the center of a table after a long journey through India, so that it could be viewed from all angles, rather than against a wall.
+It is important to note that unlike other Indo-Portuguese boxes, ours is also adorned with a veneer with fine decorations on the back.
+It was therefore intended to be placed in the center of a table after a long journey on the roads of India so that it could be contemplated from all angles, and not against a wall.

-The combination of Western forms of large and small furniture with Indian materials and decorative techniques has led to a wide range of luxury products, including cabinets, armchairs, cabinets, tables, and more, all superbly crafted and therefore highly valued by Europeans.
+The combination of Western forms of large and small furniture with Indian materials and decorative techniques has given rise to a wide range of luxury products, including caskets, armchairs, cabinets, tables, and more.
+These are superbly crafted and therefore highly valued by Europeans.
 This is the case with the piece we are presenting.

-In the book "Luxury Goods from India: The Art of the Indian Cabinet-Maker," author Amin Jaffer specifies that some products were intended as diplomatic gifts.
+In the book "Luxury Goods from India: The Art of the Indian Cabinet-Maker," author Amin Jaffer specifies that some products were intended to be offered as diplomatic gifts.

 17th century period.
-Typical restorations, including the filled lock and the four small feet.
+Typical restorations, notably the filled lock and the four small feet.

 Length: 23.5 cm